Sugarbush Resort: History

-According to resort president Win Smith, the resort had no plans to add any further high speed chairs.
-The intent was, rather, is to keep lift capacity approximately the same to maintain the current uphill/downhill capacity relationship.
-Sugarbush is known for not feeling overcrowded even on the busiest days.

 In 2008, Sugarbush purchased and refurbished a 12-person snowcat to be used for transport to Allyn's Lodge for dining as well as moonlight ski and snowshoe tours.
-In 2008, Sugarbush celebrated its 50th Anniversary in December.
+In 2008, Sugarbush celebrated its 50th anniversary in December.

 The 2013-2014 season marks Mt Ellen's 50th (and Sugarbush's 55th) anniversary.
 The Sunshine Double, installed in 1964, was the last remaining original lift.
 The base lodge also remains largely unchanged throughout Ellen's history.

 In the 2015 offseason, Sugarbush installed a new fixed grip quad to replace the slow and aging Valley House double.
 For the 2017-2018 season, Sugarbush replaced its older beginner chairlifts, replacing the Village and Sunshine Double chairlifts with fixed-grip quads, similar to the Valley House Quad.

 Alterra Mountain Company purchased Sugarbush in November 2019.
+In 2020 John Hammond was named President and COO.
+Since that time the resort has invested tens of millions of dollars in on-mountain improvements, particularly in snowmaking including upgrades to the Summit area at Mt.
+Ellen, Pushover/Easy Rider area at Lincoln Peak, a new Reverse Traverse trail at Lincoln Peak, and major snowmaking pond upgrades.

 Skiing at Sugarbush

 Sugarbush has two mountain areas separated by Slide Brook Basin.
 The south side of Sugarbush, Lincoln Peak, is the resort's main mountain area.
-Most of the resort real estate is located at Lincoln Peak, including the new Claybrook condominiums and hotel.
+Most of the resort real estate is located at or near Lincoln Peak, including Claybrook Hotel, The Lodge at Lincoln Peak, and The Sugarbush Inn.
 Lincoln Peak has 2,400 vertical feet and a summit elevation of 3975 ft, with 72 of Sugarbush's 111 runs.
 Also at Lincoln Peak are several other smaller peaks: Gadd Peak, Castlerock Peak, and North Lynx Peak.

 Castlerock

-Castlerock Peak is known to for its steep, narrow, winding, New England-style runs.
+Castlerock Peak is known to for its steep, narrow, winding, New England–style runs.
 A single double chair brings skiers and riders to this peak and is littered with warnings of "expert only" and "thin coverage."
 It is also the only peak of Sugarbush that does not use snowmaking, although there are several runs such as Paradise and Domino not in the Castlerock area that also do not incorporate snowmaking.
 Castlerock is also home to Rumble, arguably the most difficult trail at Sugarbush.